Royal St. George's College: 'Royal' designation

+Recent years

 Following Latimer's departure in 1996, Hal Hannaford became the new headmaster.
 Hannaford left RSGC in 2008 to become the headmaster at Selwyn House School in Montreal.

 Hannaford's move to Montreal made way for Steve Griffin to succeed to the headmastership of the college.
 In February 2010, Griffin abruptly resigned and Paul O'Leary was appointed interim headmaster.
 Stephen Beatty assumed the headmastership in July 2011.

 The college's motto, Scientia Pietate, suggested by founder Professor J. B. E. Garstang (son and partner of archaeologist John Garstang) translates approximately as Through Knowledge and Duty.
 Other important phrases in the school include Respect, Responsibility, and Voice, and the famous words of William of Wykeham, Manners Maketh Men, appropriated by Dr. Wright as a personal credo.

 School life

-Students are divided between Junior (Grades 3-8) and Senior Schools (Grades 9-12) during their careers and complete the Provincial requirements for Secondary School graduation, as well as being able to enroll in Advanced Placement programmes.
+Students are divided between Junior (Grades 3-8) and Senior Schools (Grades 9-12) during their careers and complete the Provincial requirements for Secondary School graduation, as well as being able to enrol in Advanced Placement programmes.

-Despite a medium-sized and urban campus, athletics at the College have always played a vital part in student life.
-Teams include Rugby, Hockey, Tennis, Ball-Hockey, Soccer, Softball, Skiing, Volleyball, Cross-Country, Golf, Basketball, Snowboarding, Ultimate, Bicycling as well as Racquets.
-Judo is also popular.
-A fitness centre allows the boys to take increased responsibility for their own physical health.
-A large gym is in use for phys. ed classes.
-Students swim at the nearby St. Alban's Boys' and Girls' Club.

 A typical day for a student involves either Assembly, held in Ketchum Hall, or Chapel, regular academic classes, music- instrumental, or choral, outdoor play and organized games and some other extra-curricular activity.

-A variety of clubs exist including the Environment Club, the Vinyl Club, the Newspaper of the college, known as The Grifter, the Speaking Union, the Duke of Edinburgh's Award, Jazz Band, the Servers' Guild, various intramural sports leagues, Tech Crew and various yearly dramatic productions.
+A variety of clubs exist including the Environment Club, the Vinyl Club, the Newspaper of the college, known as The Howlander, the Speaking Union, the Duke of Edinburgh's Award, Jazz Band, the Servers' Guild, various intramural sports leagues, Tech Crew and various yearly dramatic productions.

 Every Thursday, the entire school meets together in the Chapel for Choral Evensong, sung by the choir and led by the Chaplain, a licensed minister of the Anglican Church of Canada.
 There are several community Eucharists celebrated as well, according to the liturgical calendar.
 For spiritual and social resources, in addition to the Chaplain, the College engages a social worker to help address the needs of all community members.
-Because St. George's is of an Anglican foundation it welcomes students of all backgrounds, without proselytization, and requires the respectful participation of all boys in the nurturing of the spiritual life.
+Because St. George's is of an Anglican foundation, it requires the participation of students of all backgrounds in its Anglican religious services.

 Student leadership is expressed most potently in the Student Council, the Junior School Captains, the Stewards, and the lead boys in the graduating class, the Prefects, under the Head Prefect.

 Students compete with each other on four teams, or houses, named for the four great cathedrals of England which collectively supply the school colours.
 These Houses are Canterbury (red), Westminster (white), Winchester (gold), and York (blue).

-Chapel
+Every December, RSGC’s oldest tradition, the Service of Nine Lessons and Carols takes place at the Cathedral Church of St. James, featuring the College Choir, with attendance upwards of 1000 members of the school and local community.